10 Essential Houseplant Tips For New Plant Parents

 4. Don’t Repot Houseplants Right Away

-New plant owners don’t realize that your plants need to acclimate to your indoor home environment.
+New plant parents don’t realize that your plants need to acclimate to your indoor home environment.

 They have been in the nursery’s environment, likely a greenhouse, for a while, so it’s not going to immediately adjust to the change in light and temperature of your home.